Tractable Ridge Regression for Paired Comparisons: Pairwise Empirical Bayes

 \subsection{Estimation of the tuning parameter}

-We develop here a simple method that avoids the potentially high-dimensional integration (\ref{eq:likelihood}) by using composite likelihood methods \citep{Lindsay:88, Varin:11}.
-The tuning parameter $\lambda$ is estimated by maximizing the pairwise log-likelihood constructed from all pairs of correlated matches, \textit{i.e.}, those pairs with one team in common, such as ($i$ vs $j$) and ($i$ vs $k$).
-The pairwise log-likelihood for $\lambda$ is
+We develop here a simple method that avoids the potentially high-dimensional integration (\ref{eq:likelihood}) by using composite likelihood methods \citep{Varin:11}.
+The tuning parameter $\lambda$ is estimated by maximizing the pairwise log-likelihood constructed from all couples of correlated paired comparisons, \textit{i.e.}, those couples with one item in common, such as ($i$ vs $j$) and ($i$ vs $k$).
+The pairwise log-likelihood for $\lambda$ takes the form